 Independent Auditor's Report

-To the Board of Directors of the DJB Technical Academy, Inc. a Charter School and Component Unit of the District School Board of Lee County, Florida
+To the Board of Directors of the DJB Technical Academy, Inc. d/b/a Donna J. Beasley Technical Academy a Charter School and Component Unit of the District School Board of Lee County, Florida

 Report on the Financial Statements